xmcp/botzone-mccts/README.md

 - Select "Basic I/O" on BotZone in regard with your program
 - To avoid timeout error, keep the execution time of your AI in no more than 8.5 seconds (Python client) or 3.5 seconds (C++ client)
 - In case of crashes, you might need to delete `/data/misaka_*` manually in your user directory
-- Store `["username","password"]` into environment variable `mcc-credentials` so that you will not be prompted to input your credential every time
+- Store `["username","password"]` into environment variable `mcc_credentials` so that you will not be prompted to input your credential every time

 ## AI Integrating How-To